ikram-shah/Udacity-Project-Memory-Game/README.md

 Check out this link https://ikram-shah.github.io/Udacity-Project-Memory-Game/ to play the game.

 ## How to play
-You may start playing this game by clicking the cards.
-By proceeding to match two cards you'll be scoring and proceeding with the game.
-When all the cards are matched, the game is over.
+This game board consists of 16 cards.
+The condition to play the game and the rules are very simple: flip over two hidden cards at a time to locate the ones that match!

+Each turn:

+User flips one card over to reveal the underlying symbol.
+User turns over a second card and tries to find the corresponding card with the similar symbol.
+Once the cards matches, both cards stay flipped over.
+If suppose the cards do not match, then both the cards are flipped face down.
+The game ends once all cards have been correctly matched.

 ## List of dependencies
 Font awesome